 Notes

 Yellow Squash Swap: You can substitute yellow squash for zucchini in equal amounts (2 cups or 240 grams).
-Shred using the large holes of a box grater and don’t squeeze out the moisture.
+Shred using the large holes of a box grater and squeeze out the excess moisture.
 Yellow squash has a milder, sweeter flavor; consider adding an extra 1/4 teaspoon cinnamon or a pinch of nutmeg for larger squash to boost flavor.

 Frosting Connection: This cream cheese frosting is the same as the one used in my mom’s pumpkin bars, a family favorite.
 Check out the pumpkin bars recipe for another delicious way to enjoy it!